Does ProWritingAid use AI?

 If you don't want to use generative AI, you don’t have to.
 You can just use our reports to improve your writing.

 ProWritingAid will not change your text directly unless you accept the suggestions.
-If you would prefer, you don’t have to press the Accept button at all.
-You can just use the information you gain from our reports to know what you need to focus on to improve your text.
+You can just use the suggestions in our reports to know what you need to focus on.

 How does Sparks use generative AI?

-If you don’t wish to use Sparks, you can turn the feature off.
+If you don’t want to use Sparks, you can turn the feature off.

 One of the key benefits of using an AI-powered critique generator is that you can see how well your writing is coming along before you reach out to beta readers and editors.
 It can reduce the time to polish your writing before you move on to beta readers or editing with a professional editor.